peripheryapp/periphery/README.md

 ### Objective-C

-Since Objective-C can use dynamic types, Periphery cannot reason about it from a static standpoint.
-Therefore, by default, Periphery will assume that any declaration exposed to Objective-C is in use.
-If your project is 100% Swift, then you can disable this behavior with the `--no-retain-objc-annotated` option.
-For those using Periphery on a mixed project, there are some important implications to be aware of.
+Periphery cannot analyze Objective-C code since types may be dynamically typed.

-As you already know, any declaration that is annotated with `@objc` or `@objcMembers` is exposed to the Objective-C runtime, and Periphery will assume they are in use.
-However, you should also be aware that any `class` that inherits from `NSObject` is also _implicitly_ exposed to Objective-C. If you ever come across a situation where Periphery reports that all methods and properties within a `class` - but not the `class` itself - are unused, then the class likely inherits from `NSObject`.
-It may be worth your time doing a cursory run of Periphery with `--no-retain-objc-annotated`, you may find a few extra declarations to remove.
-Though be warned, many declarations reported as unused may still be in use by Objective-C code, so you'll need to take extra care when reviewing them.
+By default Periphery does not assume that declarations accessible by the Objective-C runtime are in use.
+If your project is a mix of Swift & Objective-C, you can enable this behavior with the `--retain-objc-accessible` option.
+Swift declarations that are accessible by the Objective-C runtime are those that are explicitly attributed with `@objc` or `@objcMembers`, and classes that inherit `NSObject` either directly or indirectly via another class.

 ## Comment Commands